GoogleCloudPlatform/ramble/lib/ramble/docs/workspace.rst

     $ ramble workspace setup --dry-run

-Which will create experiments, but it won't download or install anything.
+Which will create experiments, but it won't download anything, or execute any package manager commands.

 ^^^^^^^^^^^^^^^^^^^^^
 Software Environments